supertree-toolkit/stk/doc/tutorial.rst

 history event detailing the substitutions done, and a new file where the substitutions have taken place (including a history event stating how the file was created).

-Removing polyphyletic taxa
+Removing non-monophyletic taxa
 ----------------------------

 To remove non-monophyletic taxa, the tree permutation function is used.
-As mentioned above, polyphyletic taxa are dealt with separately and denoted with a '%n' in the taxon name where n is an integer.
+As mentioned above, non-monophyletic taxa are dealt with separately and denoted with a '%n' in the taxon name where n is an integer.
 We deal with these taxa by permuting every possible location of these taxa.
 This creates a number of trees per source tree, each with a different combination of the non-monophyletic taxa.
 Note that this produces unique trees only.
 These can then be output in a single tree file or as matrix.
 You take this and create a 'mini-supertree' which becomes your single source tree.
-For example load into PAUP or TNT and get the tree required with a branch-and-bound search or heuristic search for larger trees.
+For example load into PAUP* or TNT and get the tree required with a branch-and-bound search or heuristic search for larger trees.

-There is one tree in our test dataset that requires removal of polyphyletic taxa.
+There is one tree in our test dataset that requires removal of non-monophyletic taxa.
 Create a matrix using either :menuselection:`STK Functions --> Permute all trees` (call the output :file:`anomura_poly.tnt` and use Hennig format) or use the command: